 Aaron Institute for Economic Policy Dedicated to the memory of Aaron Dovrat

-The vision of the Aaron Institute for Economic Policy in the Tiomkin School of Economics is to support sustainable economic growth and social resilience, along with poverty reduction, by designing a strategy based on measurable targets which can be subjected to international comparison, and proposing detailed plans for economic policies which are based on the most current international knowledge.
-We focus primarily on reforms towards economic growth which would stem from increasing employment and raising the GDP per hour worked (labor productivity) in Israel.
+The vision of the Aaron Institute for Economic Policy in the Tiomkin School of Economics is to support sustainable economic growth and social resilience, along with poverty reduction, by designing a strategy based on measurable targets and proposing detailed plans for economic policies based on the most current international knowledge.
+We focus on reforms to raise employment and GDP per hour worked (labor productivity).